 The main contributor to rising inequality is the variance among earnings (males) situated in different social classes – showing the imperatives of redistribution and pro-poor investment in the country.
 Mauritius, additionally, has low female labour participation (compared to peer economies – see table below), and women continue to be disadvantaged in access to the labour market, which can be attributed to traditional models of domestic and care work persistent in most Mauritian households.
 The World Bank finds that the disproportionate expansion of the female labour force is through the entry of women primarily from affluent households – contributing to greater inequality between households.
 To elucidate, since affluent households possess certain advantages over their poorer counterparts, women are increasing the income of these households while women in poorer households lack access to productive and economic resources (ipso facto, widening the inequality gap in the country).

-Inequality is an important consideration for this project as the main focus is towards increasing climate risk resilience and disaster preparedness through CS, EWS and other hydromet products.
+Economic inequality is an important consideration for this project as the main focus is towards increasing climate risk resilience and disaster preparedness through CS, EWS and other hydromet products.
 External shocks caused by cyclones and storms, which are common in Mauritius, are known to push vulnerable households into poverty and keep poor households caught in the cycle of poverty traps.
 With rising household income inequality in Mauritius, more and more households will continue to be exposed, impacting also on the existing rates of low female labour participation in the market from these economic strata as well as increasing the household care and domestic work burden.

 Seychelles